 Although shopping online allows you to search pricing at multiple stores in a matter of minutes, you can’t actually see the appliance in person.
-Buying online is ideal when you’ve done your homework and you know which type of machine you want beforehand.
+Buying online is ideal when you’ve done your homework, and you know exactly which brand and model you want beforehand.

 If you do buy online, the best time of day to buy is 3 p.m., and the best day to purchase is on Thursday, CEO Doug Berg reported to House Logic.
 Retailers are more likely to reduce prices then.

 Worst times to buy appliances

 It’s tempting to purchase the latest and greatest model, but buying an appliance right after its market debut is a mistake.
 Consumer reports on a year of pricing data for about 1,500 cooktop ranges demonstrated that prices for new models were higher during the first half of the year and went steadily down each holiday after the Fourth of July.
 Dishwasher prices were much the same, their prices peaking at the start of the year and waning with the approach of Black Friday.
 If you’re looking for a new stove or dishwasher, it’s worth it to wait until the autumn to bite the bullet.

 It’s also difficult to buy a new appliance when you’re in the most desperate need of one—that is, when yours just broke.
 It sounds twisted, but you’ll probably find a better price if you buy a new appliance before it’s essential.
 If you wait until your refrigerator’s dying breath to replace it, you won’t be able to afford to hold out for a sale, and you won’t have extra time to do research or window shop.

 - Best Buy Black Friday deals: Sales to shop today

 - Best Black Friday Deals 2020: Sales to shop on Saturday